 Diagnosis is typically made by a veterinarian after performing a full physical examination, obtaining a full history of the dog, and recognizing the symptoms of the disease.
 A special titer test using blood or spinal fluid will also be run to look for evidence of exposure to the parasite.
 Despite the fact that this parasite lives in the intestinal tract, there is rarely any evidence of N. caninum in the feces of a dog during a routine fecal examination.

-How to Prevent Neosporosis in Dogs
+How to Prevent Neosporosis

 Is Neosporosis Contagious to Humans?